ITU-BDSA23-GROUP22/Chirp/docs/report.md

 ![User journey](Diagrams/UserJourney.drawio.png "UML Diagram of the user journey")
 <!-- <img src="Diagrams/UserJourney.drawio.png" alt="UML Diagram of the domain model" style="height:500px;"/> -->

 > The above diagram shows a user journey scenario (a typical way to traverse the _Chirp!_ application).
-We show the options of pages and actions aswell as conditionals.
+We show the options of pages and actions as well as conditionals.